PaulFrankling/PaulFrankling-online-cv/README.md

       * As a Returning Visitor, I would like to be able to view and/or download the persons CV that is available on the website.

-        1. The opening section of the webpage allows the user to download my CV through the use of an interactive icon.
+        1. The footer of the webpage allows the user to download my CV through the use of an interactive icon.

         1. The pdf file opens on a new tab for the user, maintaining my website on the previous tab.